Centre for Communication Programs Nigeria: Projects (Past and Current)

 A project of the Foundation for Peace in the Niger Delta, CCPN supported P4P to develop a coherent communications strategy, as a guide for the catalysis of a grassroots movement for the audience and project to identify concrete ways to become a part of an inspiring meaningful movement through the "Peace Yes" campaigns.

 The Health Communication Capacity Collaborative (HC3) is a five-year USAID funded project and CCPN is responsible for the implementation of state level communication activities and discrete national level efforts.
-By supporting the state ACSM committees in Kebbi, Akwa lbom, Nasarawa, Benue and Zamfara states to build capacity and drive malaria communication interventions, HC3 hopes to contribute to facilitation of positive community action against malaria.
+By supporting the state ACSM committees in Kebbi, Akwa Ibom, Nasarawa, Benue and Zamfara states to build capacity and drive malaria communication interventions, HC3 hopes to contribute to facilitation of positive community action against malaria.